 For further details about the Shipyards Christmas Festival see the City of North Vancouver‘s website.

 To learn more about the winter artisan market at the event that occurs in years without a pandemic, visit the North Vancouver Shipyards District website or check out our article about the Shipyards Christmas Market.
-Unfortunately, the market is not taking place in 2020.

 For ideas on other things to do over the winter holiday season, check out any of the following: